-What is Shared Responsibility Model? – Explained
+What is the Shared Responsibility Model? – Explained

 Let’s have a look at the shared responsibility across three main cloud service models: